davemacdo/vuepress-curriculum/docs/comp-2/muc2104c-syllabus.md

+---
+title: '2104C: Music Composition II Syllabus'
+pageClass: hide-title
+---

 # MUC 2104C: Music Composition II Syllabus

-## University of Central Florida School of Performing Arts

 Instructor: Dr. David MacDonald
 Email: David.MacDonald@ucf.edu
 Class Meetings: M/W, 10:30-11:20am
 Office: PAC M230
 Office Hours: Mon/Tue 1:30-3:30pm; Tue/Thu 9:00-10:00am
 Term: Spring 2018

 #### Description

-The course builds on skills and techniques of music composition first introduced in MUC1101C, exploring some of the most fundamental concepts in composing original and creative concert music.
+The course builds on skills and techniques of music composition first introduced in Composition 1, exploring some of the most fundamental concepts in composing original and creative concert music.
 Students will listen to contemporary concert music, practice writing short études, and present three short, original compositions over the course of the semester.
 An additional focus of the course is to prepare students to apply to upper-division composition studies.

 #### Objectives